The Great Pyramid of Cheops, Giza

 It is said that its construction needed almost 100 thousand workers.
 The red granite was used in the construction of the King’s chamber.
 There are three main chambers inside the pyramid (the King’s chamber, the Queen’s chamber, and the subway chamber), the great gallery, stellar or ventilation channels, descending and ascending passages.

-Inside the Great Pyramid
+Inside the Great Pyramid of Cheops

 The actual function of the design of the Great Pyramid’s chambers and passages is an enigma.
 In this period, the design of the chambers and tombs had no writings and then 250 years began the writings during the V dynasty that explain their religions, their thoughts, and their beliefs about life after death.